Parameterized Complexity of Path Set Packing: Introduction

-On the positive side, we obtained two FPT algorithms for PSP, which are summarized in the following theorems. \begin{theorem} PSP admits an FPT algorithm when parameterized by feedback vertex number $+$ maximum degree of $G$. \end{theorem}
+On the positive side, we obtained the following parameterized algorithms for {\psp}, which are summarized in the following theorems. \begin{theorem} admits an FPT algorithm when parameterized by feedback vertex number of $G$ $+$ maximum degree of $G$. \end{theorem}

+\begin{theorem} There exists a $4$-approximation algorithm for finding maximum size path set packing in $\calp$ which runs in FPT time when parameterized by feedback edge number of input graph $G$. \end{theorem}

-\begin{theorem} PSP admits an FPT algorithm when parameterized by treewidth of $G$ $+$ maximum degree of $G$ $+$ maximum length of a path in $\calp$. \end{theorem}
+\begin{theorem} admits an FPT algorithm when parameterized by treewidth of $G$ $+$ maximum degree of $G$ $+$ maximum length of a path in $\calp$. \end{theorem}

-We note that these positive results complement the hardness of PSP with respect to any subset of the parameters used in the respective algorithms.
-The hardness with treewidth plus maximum path length, and hardness with treewidth plus maximum degree are implied by (Theorem \ref{theorem:vc-hardness} and \ref{theorem:Pathwidth-hardness}).
-The hardness with feedback vertex number implied from (Theorem \ref{theorem:vc-hardness}).
-And for maximum degree plus maximum path length, we note that the reduction from maximum independent set to PSP given in \cite{XZ2018} to prove the inapproximability of PSP also works to prove $NP$-hardness of PSP for bounded maximum degree in $G$ and bounded maximum length of a path in $\mathcal{P}$ using the fact that independent set is $NP$-hard on bounded degree graphs \cite{garey}.
+We note that our positive results complement the hardness of {\psp} with respect to any subset of the parameters used in the respective algorithms.
+For maximum degree plus maximum path length, we note that the reduction from {\mis} to maximum path set packing problem given in \cite{XZ2018} to prove the inapproximability of maximum path set packing problem also works to prove NP-hardness of {\psp} for bounded maximum degree in $G$ and bounded maximum length of a path in $\mathcal{P}$ using the fact that {\is} is NP-hard on bounded degree graphs \cite{garey}.